Audio from Museum Display Case for Directional Sound

 Soundscapes are sounds that form or arise from an immersive environment.
 The idea of soundscape refers to both the natural acoustic environment, consisting of natural sounds, including animal vocalisations and, for instance, the sounds of weather and other natural elements.
 And environmental sounds created by humans, through musical composition, sound design, and other ordinary human activities including conversation, work, and sounds of mechanical origin resulting from use of industrial technology.

 Crucially, the term soundscape also includes the listener’s perception of sounds heard as an environment.

-Museum Soundscape Immersive Audio Generated by Feonic Invisible Speakers
+Museum Soundscape Enhanced by Immersive Audio using Feonic Invisible Speakers

 The key advantage of Feonic Invisible Speakers is the ability to hide speakers with no visible boxes and wires, and no dirty grilles.
-Our audio drives are attached to surfaces, usually the reverse side, and they sound enable the entire surface.
+Our audio drives are attached to surfaces, usually the reverse side inside the case, and they sound enable the entire surface.
 So the wall, floor, cabinet or even glass surface becomes the speaker.

 Visitors hear the sound directly from the exhibit, or in this case from the walkway they are standing on.
 Everyone hears just the right volume so avoiding blaring audio hot spots that are inevitable with even the best traditional loudspeakers.